-Serious losses brought to church a great city fire in 1635.
-The roofs of the presbytery, the nave and the towers burned down, the vaults of the central nave and aisles, the top of the southern tower and the gable between the towers were damaged.
-The medieval furnishings were also burnt down.
-Reconstruction started in 1639, lasted 25 years, and in consequence the church received baroque equipment.
-Further renovations and changes to restore the gothic interior were made in the 19th and early 20th centuries.
-The first, not very successful, in the years 1819-1824.
-In the years 1901-1911, architect Deneke, after careful architectural research, conducted a gothic reconstruction of the temple, reproducing previously removed details, as well as the original color of the interior.
+The great fire of the town in 1635 brought serious damages to the church.
+The roofs of the chancel, naves and towers were burnt then, the vaults of the nave collapsed, the vaults of the side aisles, the crowning of the south tower and the gable between the towers were damaged.
+Almost all medieval interior furnishings were burned.
+Reconstruction started in 1639 lasted 25 years, and as a result, the church received baroque equipment.
+In 1723, a new finial of the northern tower was established and new gables of the façade and the southern tower were built.
+Then, in 1741, a new vault was installed in St. Mary’s Chapel.
+Subsequent renovations and changes aimed at restoring the Gothic interior were carried out in the 19th and early 20th centuries.
+The first not very successful renovation took place in the years 1819-1824.
+In the years 1901-1911, architect Deneke, after thorough architectural research, carried out a Gothic reconstruction of the temple, recreating the previously removed details, as well as the original colors of the interior.

 Walczak M., Kościoły gotyckie w Polsce, Kraków 2015.